siffletdata/terraform-provider-sifflet/docs/resources/source_v2.md

 - `credentials` (String) Name of the credentials used to connect to the source.
 - `host` (String) Your Tableau Server hostname
-- `site` (String) Your Tableau Server site.
-Leave empty if your Tableau environment is using the Default Site.

 Optional:

 - `schedule` (String) Schedule for the source.
 Must be a valid cron expression.
 If empty, the source will only be refreshed when manually triggered.
-- `scope` (Attributes) Folders to include or exclude.
-If not specified, all the folders will be included (including future ones). (see [below for nested schema](#nestedatt--parameters--tableau--scope))

-<a id="nestedatt--parameters--tableau--scope"></a>
-### Nested Schema for `parameters.tableau.scope`

-Required:

-- `folders` (List of String) The folders to either include or exclude.
-- `type` (String) Whether to include or exclude the specified folders.
-One of INCLUSION or EXCLUSION.
+- `site` (String) Your Tableau Server site.
+Leave empty if your Tableau environment is using the Default Site.